-- comparable space and facilities in a privately-owned building in the same locality. - ii.
+- i.
+The value of donated space must not exceed the fair rental value of comparable space as established by an independent appraisal of comparable space and facilities in a privately-owned building in the same locality. - ii.
 The value of loaned equipment must not exceed its fair rental value. - (5) Documentation.
 The following requirements pertain to the recipient's supporting records for in-kind contributions from third parties: - a.
 Volunteer services must be documented and, to the extent feasible, supported by the same methods used by the recipient for its own employees. - b.
 The basis for determining the valuation for personal services and property must be documented.